 If both of the metals are superconducting, and the barrier is sufficiently thin, a second type of tunneling can occur.
 Josephson tunneling involves the correlated tunneling of pairs of electrons, and the kind of qualitative argument used above cannot be used.
 In this case, it turns out that it is possible for a non-zero current to flow with no voltage across the junction.
 The i-V curve is as shown in Fig. 3.
 Josephson junctions form the basis of precision measurements of h/e, are used in SQUID magnetometers and are utilized in the fastest electronic instruments.
 Josephson junctions may also become useful in Quantum Computing.

 Fig. 3.
 Josephson Jct. i-V curve

 Experiment

-This experiment is still in the development phase.
 You will first fabricate SIN tunnel junctions and measure their i-V characteristics.
 Later on you will fabricate SIS Joesephson junctions.

 SIN tunnel junctions